Code of Business Conduct for Directors, Officers and Employees

 1. Criteria for Ethical Decision Making

-Each director, officer, employee and consultant of the Company is expected to adhere to and advocate high standards of honest and ethical conduct (“Ethical Business Practices”) as outlined in this Code.
-Before embarking on any course of action a Company director, officer, employee or consultant, must ask themselves these questions:
+Each director, officer, employee and staff of the Company is expected to adhere to and advocate high standards of honest and ethical conduct (“Ethical Business Practices”) as outlined in this Code.
+Before embarking on any course of action a Company director, officer or employee, must ask themselves these questions:

 - Is there any reason to believe the life, health or safety of anyone, including people who use the Company’s products, or the environment is endangered by the action?